the mermaid | by kwizten | STALKER

 Miroku backed away, a red handprint glowing on his grinning face.
 Sango glared at the monk, her hand still in midair.
 "Pervert!" she scolded angrily, used to the routine by now.

-In a huff, she easily jumped onto her cat and began to ride off, but not without a final stiff wave to the others, Miroku not included.
+In a huff, she easily jumped onto her cat and began to ride off, but not without a final stiff wave to the others, Miroku most definitely not included.

 "Consider that one for the road!" he cried with his cheesy smile.
 Sango turned her head and glared, rolling her eyes and snubbing him as she rode away.
 It was her way of saying she loved him.